The Dirichlet problem for a family of totally degenerate differential operators: Review of Abstract Potential Theory

 is a linear and non-negative functional, hence by the Riesz Theorem, for every $x \in U$, there exists a suitable Radon measure $\mu^U_x$ on $\partial U$ such that

-The measure $ \mu_x ^U $ is called the $\h_\u$\textit{-harmonic measure} related to $U$ and $x$.
-Clearly the family $\mu^U \defeq \{\mu^U_x\}_{x \in U}$ is a sweeping on $U$ and, if $\overline{U}$ is compact, the family $\mu^U$ is a $\h_\u$-sweeping on $U$.
+The measure $ \mu_x ^U $ is called the $\Hd_{\Ud}$\textit{-harmonic measure} related to $U$ and $x$.
+Clearly the family $\mu^U := \{\mu^U_x\}_{x \in U}$ is a sweeping on $U$ and, if $\overline{U}$ is compact, the family $\mu^U$ is a $\Hd_{\Ud}$-sweeping on $U$.

-\subsection{Harmonic spaces and $\mathscr{B}$-harmonic spaces}
+\subsection{Harmonic spaces and $\mathfrak{P}$-harmonic spaces}

-Let us begin defining a harmonic space. \begin{defn}[{\bfseries Harmonic space}] The couple $(E,\u)$, where $\u$ is a hyperharmonic sheaf on $E$, is called a \textup{harmonic space} if the following axioms are satisfied: \begin{description} \item[\textbf{(A1)(Positivity)}] For every $x\in E$ there exists a $\h_\u$-function, defined in a neighbourhood of $x$, that does not vanish at $x$. \item[\textbf{(A2)(Bauer convergence property)}] Let $\{u_n\}_{n\in \mathbb{N}}$ be a monotone increasing sequence of $\h_\u$-functions on an open set $U$ of $E$.
+Let us begin defining a harmonic space. \begin{defn} The couple $(\Ec,\Ud)$, where $\Ud$ is a hyperharmonic sheaf on $\Ec$, is called a \textup{harmonic space} if the following axioms are satisfied: \begin{enumerate}[(i)] \item {\rm (A1)(Positivity):} For every $x\in \Ec$ there exists a $\Hd_{\Ud}$-function, defined in a neighbourhood of $x$, that does not vanish at $x$. \item {\rm (A2)(Bauer convergence property):} Let $\{u_n\}_{n\in \mathbb{N}}$ be a monotone increasing sequence of $\Hd_{\Ud}$-functions on an open set $U$ of $\Ec$.
 Then

-is a $\h_\u$-function whenever it is locally bounded. \item[\textbf{(A3)(Resolutivity)}] The resolutive sets (with respect to $\u$) form a basis for the topology $\mathfrak{T}$ on $E$. \item[\textbf{(A4)(Completeness)}] A lower semi-continuous, lower finite function $u$ on an open set $U$ of $E$ belongs to $\u(U)$ if, for any relatively compact with non-empty boundary resolutive set $V$ (with respect to $\u$) such that $\overline{V} \subset U$ , we have $\mu^V_u \leq u$ on $V$, that is
+is a $\Hd_{\Ud}$-function whenever it is locally bounded. \item {\rm (A3)(Resolutivity):} The resolutive sets (with respect to $\Ud$) form a basis for the topology $\tau_{\Ec}$ on $\Ec$. \item {\rm (A4)(Completeness):} A lower semi-continuous, lower finite function $u$ on an open set $U$ of $\Ec$ belongs to $\Ud(U)$ if, for any relatively compact with non-empty boundary resolutive set $V$ (with respect to $\Ud$) such that $\overline{V} \subset U$ , we have $\mu^V_u \leq u$ on $V$, that is

-where $\mu^V$ is given by the sweeping constructed with the basis of resolutive sets. \end{description} \end{defn}
+where $\mu^V$ is given by the sweeping constructed with the basis of resolutive sets. \end{enumerate} \end{defn}

-\begin{rem} In the particular case the hyperharmonic sheaf $\u$ is generated by a sweeping system $\Omega$ (see Definition \textup{\ref{hyper sheaf generated by Omega}}), the axiom \textup{\textbf{(A4)}} of Completeness, is trivially satisfied. \end{rem}
+\begin{rem}{\rm In the particular case the hyperharmonic sheaf $\Ud$ is generated by a sweeping system $\Omega$ (see Definition \textup{\ref{hyper sheaf generated by Omega}}), the axiom \textup{{\rm (A4)}} of Completeness, is trivially satisfied. } \end{rem}

-In our setting, by using the Harnack inequality for the non-negative solutions to $\L u = 0$ given in Theorem~\ref{harnack}, we will prove the following property which, in turn, implies the Bauer convergence property \textbf{(A2)}. \begin{description} \item[\textup{\textbf{(A2)'(Doob convergence property)}}] If $\{u_n\}_{n \in \mathbb{N}}$ is a monotone increasing sequence of $\h_\u$-functions on an open set $U \subset E$ such that the set
+In our setting, by using the Harnack inequality for the non-negative solutions to $\Lc u = 0$ given in Theorem~\ref{harnack}, we will prove the following property which, in turn, implies the Bauer convergence property {\rm (A2)}. \begin{enumerate} \item[\it (iv)] {\rm (A2)'(Doob convergence property):} If $\{u_n\}_{n \in \mathbb{N}}$ is a monotone increasing sequence of $\Hd_{\Ud}$-functions on an open set $U \subset \Ec$ such that the set

 is dense in $U$, then